 S.S.
 "LUSITANIA" MAY 7TH 1915.

 Property taken from her body was forwarded to her other uncle, Mr. Thomas John Jones, at Dinarth Hall, Colwyn Bay, Denbighshire, on 9th June 1915.

 The family is also commemorated on a large memorial on the family grave in St. Asaph's, The Parish Church of Rhos-on-Sea, Clwyd.
 The grave itself is in white stone, with cast bronze figures forming the centre piece, with family details inscribed on bronze panels on its base.
 The details relevant to those lost on the ship state: -

 .........
 WHO WITH HIS WIFE AND TWO

 The date of the sinking is obviously wrong and should read MAY 7th 1915.

 The Imperial Hotel, where Ailsa Booth-Jones' uncle Griffiths stayed during his tragic visit is still in existence today, but is now called The Atlantic Inn.

-Register of Births, Marriages and Deaths, 1911 Census of England & Wales, The Cork Examiner, Cunard Lists, Ellis Island Records, Newcastle Daily Chronicle, North Wales Weekly, Philadelphia Public Ledger, Scarborough Mercury, Surrey Comet, UniLiv.
-PR13/6, Wellington Journal and Shrewsbury News, The Welsh Coast Pioneer, Deaths at Sea 1871 – 1968, Graham Maddocks, Geoff Whitfield, Michael Poirier, Jim Kalafus, Cliff Barry, Paul Latimer, Norman Gray.
+Register of Births, Marriages and Deaths, 1911 Census of England & Wales, Cunard Records, New York Passenger Lists 1820 – 1957, The Cork Examiner, Newcastle Daily Chronicle, North Wales Weekly, Philadelphia Public Ledger, Scarborough Mercury, Surrey Comet, Wellington Journal and Shrewsbury News, The Welsh Coast Pioneer, Daily Mirror, UniLiv.
+PR13/6, Deaths at Sea 1871 – 1968, Graham Maddocks, Geoff Whitfield, Michael Poirier, Jim Kalafus, Cliff Barry, Paul Latimer, Norman Gray.

 Copyright © Peter Kelly